bongiozzo/musica_mustdie/output/band_crypticwintermoon.md

 # Cryptic Wintermoon

-Дискография
+## Дискография

-"Cryptic Wintermoon" 1997, Black Metal
+### "Cryptic Wintermoon" 1997, Black Metal

+1.)
+Shadowland
+2.)
+Angels never die
+3.)
+Visions of eternal darkness
+4.)
+Doomsday

+Ronny (vocals)
+Larsen (guitars)
+Pohli (drums)
+Christian Ender (bass)
+Jochen (guitars)
+Andrea (synth)

-"The age of cataclysm" 1999, Black Metal
+### "The age of cataclysm" 1999, Black Metal

+1.)
+The cataclysm
+2.)
+The abyssal Spectre
+3.)
+Born in fire
+4.)
+Into ashes
+5.)
+Fallen kingdoms
+6.)
+When daylight dies
+7.)
+Blood of the dragon
+8.)
+Winter of apocalypse
+9.)
+Black moon
+10.)
+Angels never die
+11.)
+Gods of fire and ice
+12.)
+Necrobiosis
+13.)
+Dawn of ages

+Larsen (guitars)
+Ronny (vocals)
+Pohli (drums)
+Christian Ender (bass)
+Micha (guitars)
+Andrea (synth)

-"A Coming Storm" 2003, Black Metal
+### "A Coming Storm" 2003, Black Metal

+1. Hate Revealed
+2. Messiah
+3. Supersatan
+4. Nocturnal Whispers
+5. The Shadowkeep
+6. Dark Crusade
+7. Bastard
+8. A Coming Storm
+9. Darkness Forever
+10. Obsidian Fragments
+11. The Righteous Slayer
+12. Necromancer
+13. Nightcrawler *
+14. When All Is Said And Done

+All songs written by CRYPTIC WINTERMOON except * written by JUDAS PRIEST
+Produced by Larsen El Bosso and CRYPTIC WINTERMOON Engineered by Larsen El Bosso
+Recorded and mixed at The Frost Studio

+Ronny - Vocals
+Andreas - Drums
+Gary - Bass
+Larsen - Guitars
+Andrea - Keyboards
+Michael - Guitars

+All bassparts on this album played by Jens Lohner

-"Of Shadows..."
+### "Of Shadows..."
 2005, Black Metal

+1. The dark things you fear
+2. Thrashomatic overdrive
+3. Portals of nightfall
+4. Bonegrinder
+5. Synthetic God
+6. Where the oceans meet eternity
+7. Grave without a name
+8. Once in the windblasted north
+9. W.A.R. (without any regret)
+10.Heavy armed assault
+11.Open fire
+12.Grim frost

 ## Отношения с другими группами